-The Company's investment property comprise of the MIA and VCP properties as well as the Parliament Building and Open Air Theatre.
+The Company's investment property comprises the MIA and VCP properties as well as the Parliament Building and Open Air Theatre.
 The fair value of the MIA and VCP properties has been determined based on projected future cash flows, appropriately discounted by a risk adjusted discount rate.
 As explained in Note 6 - Investment Property, the valuation was determined using discounted cash flow projections considering, inter alia, the projected future cash flows to be generated from the transfer of the dominium directum of the MIA and VCP properties, ongoing maintenance needs, and other relevant market factors.

 A key variable used in the determination of the fair value of the Investment Property is the discount rate.
-If the discount rate used in the discounted future cash flows for the Investment Property had been 0.5% higher/lower, all other things being equal, the fair value of the Company's investment property would decrease/increase by $\in$ 8.6 million (2014: $\in$ 6.6 million) and $\in$ 10.5 million (2014: $\in$ 8.0 million) respectively.
+If the discount rate used in the discounted future cash flows for the Investment Property had been 0.5% higher/lower, all other things being equal, the fair value of the Company's investment property would decrease/increase by $\[\in \]$ 5.9 million (2015: $\[\in \]$ 8.6 million) and $\[\in \]$ 14.0 million (2015: $\[\in \]$ 10.5 million) respectively.